 After the long, hot summer of 2018, in some areas there was an increase in lily beetles and lace bugs, both of which can cause serious damage to plants.

 Moles will survive milder winters.

-Some of our nations trees are under threat from global warming because of the increase in diseases and pests that are thriving in our milder, wetter winters.
+Some of our nations trees are under threat because of the increase in diseases and pests that are thriving in our milder, wetter winters.
 Or in our hotter summers.